hayleycodes/personal-website/README.md

 7. init_db #initialises the database
 8. python flasker.py #starts the server

-If the first steps do not work, then check out [this](http://stackoverflow.com/questions/3843981/how-come-i-can-not-activate-my-virtual-python-environment-with-source-env-bin-a) link.
+If the first steps do not work, then check out [this](http://stackoverflow.com/questions/3843981/how-come-i-can-not- activate-my-virtual-python-environment-with-source-env-bin-a) link.

+The site uses SASS for styling:

+1. cd into the static/ folder
+2. compass install compass --sass-dir "sass" --css-dir "stylesheets" --javascripts-dir "js" --images-dir "images" #makes sure the right files are watched, and that the output file is put in a separate folder
+3. compass watch

 To update the site: